-ICE Clear Europe to Debut Western European CDS
+ICE Clear Europe to Debut Western European CDS04.17.2014 By Terry Flanagan

 ICE Clear Europe will become the first central counterparty to clear Western European sovereign credit default swaps this month and it is looking to introduce additional contracts.